Macy's Thanksgiving Day Parade: Balloons

-Blue Sky Gallery

-Falloon

-A falloon, a portmanteau of "float" and "balloon", is a float-based balloon.
-They were introduced in 1986.

-Balloonicle

-A balloonicle, a portmanteau of "balloon" and "vehicle", is a self-powered balloon vehicle.
-They were introduced in 2004.

-Floalloonicle

-A "floalloonicle", a portmanteau of "float", "balloon" and "vehicle", is a self-powered balloon vehicle structured around a float.
-They were introduced in 2021.

-Heritage Balloon

-"Heritage Balloons" are mid-sized helium balloons that have a sponsor other than Macy's.
-They were introduced in 2016.

 Performers and acts

 In addition to the well-known balloons and floats, the parade also features live music and other performances.
 College and high school marching bands from across the country participate in the parade.
 The television broadcasts feature performances by established and up-and-coming singers and bands.
+The Rangerettes, from Kilgore, Texas, the world's first precision drill team, known for their precision dance routines, are also a highlight of the event.
 The Rockettes of Radio City Music Hall are a classic performance (having performed annually since 1957 as the last pre-parade act to perform, followed by a commercial break), as are cheerleaders and dancers chosen by the National Cheerleaders Association from various high schools across the country.
 The parade always concludes with the arrival of Santa Claus to ring in the Christmas and holiday season (except for the 1932 parade, when Santa led the parade).
-Since 2017, the Macy's Singing Christmas Tree choir precedes Santa Claus as the final performer of the parade.
+From 2017 until 2023, the Macy's Singing Christmas Tree choir precedes Santa Claus as the final performer of the parade, except 2022 and 2023 when they performed second-to-last.

 On the NBC telecast from in front of the flagship Macy's store on Broadway and 34th Street, the marching bands perform live music.
-Most "live" performances by musicals and individual artists lip-sync to the studio, soundtrack or cast recordings of their songs, due to the technical difficulties of attempting to sing into a wireless microphone while in a moving vehicle (performers themselves typically perform on the floats); the NBC-flagged microphones used by performers on floats are almost always non-functioning props.
+Most "live" performances by musicals and individual artists lip-sync to the studio, soundtrack or cast recordings of their songs, due to the technical difficulties of attempting to sing into a wireless microphone while in a moving vehicle (performers themselves typically perform on the floats with the exceptions being the Santa's Sleigh float and the Tom Turkey float); the NBC-flagged microphones used by performers on floats are almost always non-functioning props.
 Although rare, recent parade broadcasts have featured at least one live performance with no use of recorded vocals.

-Featured performers

-Broadway shows

 Every year, cast members from some Broadway shows (usually shows that debuted that year) perform either in the parade or immediately preceding the parade in front of Macy's and before The Rockettes' performance (since NBC broadcasts the parade's start, the performances are shown during the wait for the parade itself).
 The 2007 parade was notable as it took place during a strike by the I.A.T.S.E. (a stagehands' union).
 Legally Blonde, the one performing musical affected by the strike, performed in show logo shirts, with makeshift props and no sets.
 The other three shows that year performed in theaters that were not affected by the strike.